JAWAI TANGARAN COASTAL MANGROVE AND MIXED FORESTS ECOSYSTEM

 JAWAI TANGARAN COASTAL MANGROVE AND MIXED FORESTS ECOSYSTEM IS LOCATED IN TANGARAN SUB-DISTRICT, SAMBAS DISTRICT, WEST KALIMANTAN PROVINCE, INDONESIA

-Within the Jawai Tangaran Coastal Ecosystem, a protected forest or conservation zone covers 335 hectares, based on the Forestry Ministerial Decree No. 733 of 2014, and a buffer zone designated for utilization covers 299 hectares.
+The Jawai Tangaran Coastal Mangrove and Mixed Forests Ecosystem spans 634 hectares and twelve villages.
+A protected forest or conservation zone covers 335 hectares, and a buffer zone designated for utilization covers 299 hectares.
 The Jawai Tangaran Coastal Mangrove and Mixed Forests Ecosystem is under the authority of the Sambas Forest Management Unit and the Indonesian Peatland and Mangrove Restoration Agency.

 Grantee Team